rancher/rancher.github.io/rancher/latest/zh/native-docker/index.md

 ---

-## Using Rancher through Native Docker CLI
+## How the Native Docker CLI works with Rancher
 ---

 Rancher integrates with the native docker CLI so that it can be used alongside other DevOps and Docker tools.
 At a high level, this means that if you start, stop, or destroy containers outside of Rancher, Rancher will detect those changes and update accordingly.